-When World War II ended, large numbers of veterans returned home and needed to complete their education.
-Broadway High School became the veterans school, its mature students looking more like college students than high schoolers.
+When World War II ended, large numbers of veterans returned home and hoped to complete their education.
+Broadway High School became the veterans' school, its mature students looking more like college students than high schoolers.
 In September 1946, the building opened as part of Broadway-Edison Technical School.
 This school combined three programs-the vocational school (started in 1921), evening school (started in 1924), and the new veterans' school-as well as the General Education Division.
-The Vocational Education Division was housed nearby in the former Broadway High School Annex.
+The Vocational Education Division was housed nearby in the former Broadway High School Annex also known as the Edison Building.
+In 1948, "Broadway" was removed from the school's name.

-In 1966, the old Broadway High School building became the center for the district's new Seattle Community College, that evolved out of Edison Technical School.
+In 1966, the old Broadway High School building became the center for the district's new Seattle Community College, which had evolved out of Edison Technical School.
 The following year the administration of the college, as well as the building and property, were transferred to the state as part of the new community college system.
-Although the original 1902 building has been demolished, the 1911 addition auditorium survives as the Broadway Performance Hall.
+In January 1969, the community college board of trustees voted to demolish the original Broadway High School building and replace it with a new one.